jrin771/Everything-LLMs-And-Robotics/README.md

 And everything else related to the intersection of LLMs and Robotics!

+Here's why I made this: (put in link to blog here)

 # Logistics
 If you want to add papers, project demos, courses, or anything related to LLMs and Robotics, follow the pull request procedure.